johnnyreilly/pwa-react-typescript/BLOG.md

 Note that we now have multiple `*.chunk.js` files.
 Our initial `main.*.chunk.js` and then `3.*.chunk.js` representing `Home.tsx` and `4.*.chunk.js` representing `Home.tsx`.

-As we continue to build out our app from this point we'll have a great approach in place to ensure each built file isn't too large.
+As we continue to build out our app from this point we'll have a great approach in place to ensure that users load files as they need to and that those files should not be too large.
+Great performance which will scale.

 ---------------